 - You are buying a significant asset.
 Under cash basis, you deduct the full cost in the year of purchase.
 That can wipe out your profit and waste your personal allowance.
 Accruals with capital allowances lets you spread the deduction over multiple years, smoothing your tax bill.

 Your accountant should model both bases for you.
 If they never mention accruals as an option, ask why.
-For most sole traders under £150,000 turnover, cash basis is fine.
-But it is not automatic.
+Cash basis is the default from 6 April 2024, so you are already on it unless you have actively elected for accruals.
+But that does not mean it is always optimal.

 What to Look for in a Sole Trader Accountant